 - Find an open wall space.
-Start seated beside the wall, with your feet on the floor in front of you and your left side body in contact with the wall.
+Start seated beside the wall, with shoulder and hip touching the wall.
 On an exhale, gently lie down on your back and pivot yourself so that the backs of your legs press against the wall and the bottoms of your feet face upward.
 You may need to wiggle around to find your way into this position.

-- Your sitting bones should now be pressed up against the wall, or slightly away from the wall, and your back and head rested on the floor; this will form approximately a 90-degree angle with your body.
+- With your sitting bones pressed up against the wall, or slightly away from the wall, rest your back and head on the floor; this will form an approximate 90-degree angle with your body.

 - If you find this position uncomfortable in any way, or just wish for extra cushion, you can use your prop here.
 By pressing the bottoms of your feet into the wall, lift your hips slightly, and slide your prop underneath your hips.

-- Let the back of your head be heavy and your neck be in a neutral position.
+- Let the back of your head feel heavy with your neck in a neutral position.
 Soften your face and your throat.
-Let your hands rest either on your belly or down by your sides, palms facing upward.
-Close your eyes and breath deeply through your nose.
+Let your hands rest face-down on your belly or face-up along the sides of your torso.
+Close your eyes and breathe deeply through your nose.

 - Stay here for anywhere from five to 15 minutes.
 To come out of the position, push the bottoms of your feet into the wall and lift your hips slightly.
-Gently roll to one side, being sure to slide your support out of the way if you have used one.
-Stay on your side for a few breaths before returning to your seat.
+Remove your props.
+Gently roll to one side for a few breaths before returning to your seat.

-Viparita Karani is usually a restorative pose, performed towards the end of a practice, but it can easily be practiced as a pose by itself.
+Viparita Karani is usually a restorative pose, performed near the end of a practice, but it can easily be practiced as a pose by itself.
 Preparations include:

 - Viparita: reversed/inverted